 After we decided where we were going to attach the first board, we set up our laser level to get a perfectly straight line.

-Since this wall was a bit over 11 feet long, we had to use two pieces of wood for each row.
-Matt trimmed off the ends of the 8 ft board, then he measured the left over distance and cut another 8 ft board to that length.
-By trimming off the edges of the board, it gave a more flush finish that was easy to fill with wood filler which I’ll show later in this tutorial.
+Since this wall was a bit over 11 feet long, we had to use two pieces 1×2 for each row of trim.
+Matt trimmed off the ends of the 8 ft board, to ensure that they would meet nice and flush, then he measured the left over distance and cut another 8 ft board to that length.
+By trimming off the edges of the board, it gave a more flush finish that was easy to fill with wood filler which I’ll show a later in this tutorial.

-Once the boards were cut to size, we attached them using our brad nailer – adding a nail every few inches.
+Once the boards were cut to size, we got to work securing them to the wall using our brad nailer – adding a nail every few inches.
 After ever couple of nails we slide our level down to ensure that the boards were staying straight.
-Matt used scrap wood to create a guide so we would know where to add the new board.
+We created a 10″ guide using a piece of scrap wood.
+We would push the guide up flush to the newly installed piece of trim and line up the new board at the bottom of the guide like you see above (and below).

-Instead of measuring out 10″ each time, he cut a 2×4 to 10″ and used it as a guide like above.
+This little guide was super handy and it saved us a bunch of time.
 Every time we added a new row, we’d use the guide to place it, always using our level to make sure it was straight.

-We filled the nail holes and the seams where the two pieces of wood meet with wood filler.
+Once all the boards were up it was time to fill the 100 holes we put into the wood.
+We filled each of the nail holes as well as the seams where the two pieces of wood meet with wood filler.
 Maybe, we went a little crazy with the brad nailer at first but you can see we got the hang of it towards the top.
-I sanded all the wood filler spots until they were really smooth and then Matt came in and told me I had to sand them down even more.
-So make sure they are really, really smooth.
+After the wood filler was dry, I went through and sanded all the wood filler spots until they were really smooth.
+Matt came behind me and told me to sand them down even more 🙂 So make sure they are really, really smooth.

-Next, Matt caulked alllllllll the seams.
+After I sanded, then sanded again, Matt got out his caulk gun and started caulking the seams.
 This is where I have to tell you how grateful I am to have a Matt.
 Seriously, he just rolls with all my crazy ideas and whenever I say I want to do this “fill in the blank” project, he always says okay, well I’ll run to Home Depot.
 He also does all the stuff I hate like caulking and finishes painting whenever I start and get half way into it and don’t want to finish.
 Not that I do that.
 Okay, I do.
 Ha.

-More progress is coming on the bedroom.
-You can see the design board I created for this space here.
-The rug arrives recently, and so did Millie’s mattress so it’s moving in the right direction.
+As for the girls’ shared room, you can see the design board I created for this space here.
+The rug arrives recently and so did Millie’s mattress so it’s moving in the right direction.
 If you try this tutorial and create a horizontal board and batten accent wall in your own home, please tag me on Instagram, I’d love to see it!